yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Founding of Mage-OS
 - In 2017, a group of people wrote a letter
-- -
+- Mage-OS was announced as a fork, then a distribution
+- In 2023, Mage-OS 1.0 was released

 ---
 # The confusion
 - What is Magento?
-- Magento Open Source, Adobe Commerce or Mage-OS?
+- Magento Open Source, Adobe Commerce or Mage-OS

 ---
 # Magento Association updates